 Based on area interests and needs, some courses are offered on a quarterly basis.
 Others are custom designed as needed.

 HUMAN RESOURCES DEVELOPMENT

-Human Resources Development (HRD) is a pre-vocational self-enrichment program.
-It is designed to help unemployed and underemployed adults attain life skills and employability skills necessary for becoming gainfully employed.
+Human Resources Development (HRD) is a comprehensive prevocational training and employment program.
+It is designed to assist unemployed and underemployed adults who are either entering the work force or seeking further training.